 Keep records for the receipt and disbursement of all moneys and securities of the Local League, including the Auxiliary, approve all payments from allotted funds and draw cheques therefore in agreement with policies established in advance of such actions by the Board of Directors.
 All disbursements by cheque must have dual signatures (valid cheque signatories must not reside in the same household).

-Prepare an annual financial report, under the direction of the President, for submission to the Membership and Board of Directors at the Annual Meeting.
+Prepare an annual financial report, under the direction of the President, for submission to the Membership and Board of Directors at the Annual General Meeting.

 Perform other duties as are customarily incident to the office of Treasurer or as may be assigned by the Board of Directors.

-Prepare an annual budget and monitor the Local League's disbursements so that they remain on target. (f) Offer assistance to the Local League's tournaments particularly large or multi-park events
+Prepare an annual budget and monitor the Local League's disbursements so that they remain on target.

+Offer assistance to the Local League's tournaments particularly large or multi-park events.

-SECTION 6 – Safety Officer – ONE (1) YEAR TERM ELECTED ANNUALY
+SECTION 6 – Safety Officer – ONE (1) YEAR TERM ELECTED ANNUALLY

 The Safety Officer shall:

-Be responsible to create awareness, through education and information, of the opportunities to provide a safer environment for children and all participants of Little League
+Be responsible to create awareness, through education and information, of the opportunities to provide a safer environment for children and all participants of Little League.

-Enforces the league’s Background Check Policy for Volunteers
+Enforces the league’s Background Check Policy for Volunteers.

-Develop and implement a plan for increasing safety of activities, equipment and facilities through education, compliance and reporting.
+Develop and implement a plan for increasing safety of activities, equipment, and facilities through education, compliance, and reporting.

-Note: In order to implement a safety plan using education, compliance and reporting, the following suggestions may be utilized by the Safety Officer:
+Note: In order to implement a safety plan using education, compliance, and reporting, the following suggestions may be utilized by the Safety Officer:

-Education - Should facilitate meetings and distribute information among participants including players, managers, coaches, umpires, league officials, parents, guardians and other volunteers.
+Education - Should facilitate meetings and distribute information among participants including players, managers, coaches, umpires, league officials, parents, guardians, and other volunteers.

 Compliance - Should promote safety compliance leadership by increasing awareness of the safety opportunities that arise from these responsibilities.